-However, as families prepare for holiday road trips, drivers need to be alert and ready for all types of potential risks.
-Data shows that traffic fatalities increased in 2020 — even though fewer drivers were on the roads.
+As families prepare for holiday road trips this year, drivers need to be alert and ready for all types of potential risks.
+Despite fewer drivers on the roads, traffic fatalities increased in 2020, which is a trend that has continued in the two years since.

-These trends appear to be continuing into 2021, as pandemic shifts in work and travel result in less daily driving.
-There are many factors why crashes and fatalities are up even though the total miles driven are down.
-Speeding, road rage, and drowsy and distracted driving are just a few of these reasons.
+There were many reasons why crashes and fatalities are up even though the total miles driven are down.
+Speeding, road rage, and drowsy and distracted driving are just a few of the contributing factors.

 But driving during the holidays comes with its own set of dangers.
 These risks are sure to be amplified when paired with the recent rise in crashes, traffic, speeding, and aggressive driving.